U.S. Army South hosts the Brazilian Army delegation for the 40th annual bilateral staff talks

 |0

-This work, U.S. Army South hosts the Brazilian Army delegation for the 40th annual bilateral staff talks [Image 5 of 5], by SSG Carlie Stonebraker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army South hosts the Brazilian Army delegation for the 40th annual bilateral staff talks, by SSG Carlie Stonebraker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-U.S. Army South hosts the Brazilian Army delegation for the 40th annual bilateral staff talks

 LEAVE A COMMENT